The Little Trowel

 The gardener surveyed the finished product and was very pleased!

-During the summer months we visited friends who live in the south.
+During the summer months we visited friends who live in the south of the USA.

-In one of our conversations our friend said something about the trowels that God uses.
+In one of our conversations this friend mentioned the trowels that God uses.

-I thought that was an interesting thing to say so questioned him on what he meant.
+I thought that was a strange thing to say so questioned him on what he meant.

-It turned out that he had actually been saying "trials" but to my ear the southern accent was saying "trowels"!
+It turned out that he had actually been saying "trials" but to my ear his southern accent had sounded like "trowels"!

 Yet perhaps I did hear "correctly" after all - our trials ARE like trowels in our Gardener's hands.